Dancing as a Hobby - Ten Popular Dance Styles

 The hula has been danced for as long as the Hawaiian people have inhabited the islands.
 The dance is performed by young girls, women and men.
 The knees are bent to create hip sways to the rhythm and the hands tell a story.
 There is some footwork.

-It appears that the hula is taught to children as soon as they are able to walk.
+The hula is taught to children as soon as they are able to walk.
 They learn the stories and are taught the movements to tell the story.

 Hawaiian dancing is a very popular dance form for hobbyists as it is an easy dance to learn.
 Taking time to learn the Hawaiian words is more of a challenge than the dance.